eoscostarica/eos-dapp-boilerplate/readme.md

   - Demux service for executing side effects and data replication to postgres.
   - GraphQL endpoint with Hasura for executing complex data queries with ease.
   - Postgres database for the dApp data.
-  - PGWeb instance for exploring the postgres database.
-  - Flyway service for Postgres DB migrations.
   - Reactjs client with:
     - Scatter integration.
     - Lynx integration.
 WIP